jrnold/r4ds-exercise-solutions/docs/tidy.md

 ```

 4. For each country, year, and sex compute the total number of cases of TB.
-Make an informative visualisation of the data.
+Make an informative visualization of the data.

 ```r